usuaero/Optix/README.txt

     if the change in x for any step becomes less than the termination tolerance.
 Defaults to 1e-12.

+    grad_tol(float,optional)
+    - Point at which the optimization will quit.
+Execution terminates if the norm of the gradient at any step becomes less than this tolerance.
+Defaults to 1e-12.

     verbose(bool,optional)
     - If set to true, extra information about each step of the optimization will be printed to the command line.